milovanderlinden/blackarch-site/_posts/2016-04-28-installer.md

 icon: fa-newspaper
 ---

-We have released the new (improved) BlackArch Linux installer today.
+We have released the new (improved) installer today.
 It is built and released in our [repository](https://www.blackarch.org/blackarch/blackarch/os/) and can be installed via pacman:<